mvc1009/hackingnotes/_docs/active-directory/domain-persistence.md

 > **RedTeam Note**: Avoid detection by creating a ticket with less duration than the maximum in kerberos policy.
 So create a ticket and inmediately use it.
 >
 > `/endin:600` Mimikatz by default create a ticket with 10 years of lifetime.
-The default AD setting is about 10 hours (10h * 60min = 600).
 >
 > `/renewmax:10080` Mimikatz by default create a ticket lifetime with 10 years of renewal.
-Default AD setting is 7 days (7d * 24h * 60min = 10080)

 > **RedTeam Note**: To prevent beeing detected of ATA use the `aes256` keys.